UCR-Robotics/ee144/docs/lab5.rst

 Write a Publisher and test your code
 --------------------------------------------------

-- We provide the script for testing your scripts.
+- We provide the scripts for testing your algorithms.

   .. code-block:: bash